xmtp/xmtp-react-native/README.md

 4. You should now be able to see push notifications coming across the local network.

-### Update the Android quickstart app to send push notifications
+### Update the Android example app to send push notifications

 1. Checkout the `push-notifications-example` branch

 2. Add your `google-services.json` file to the `example/android/app` folder if you haven't already done it as a part of the FCM project creation process.

-3. Uncomment `apply plugin: 'com.google.gms.google-services'` in the quickstart app's `build.gradle` file.
+3. Uncomment `apply plugin: 'com.google.gms.google-services'` in the example app's `build.gradle` file.

-4. Uncomment `classpath('com.google.gms:google-services:4.3.15')` in the top level of the quickstart app's `build.gradle` file.
+4. Uncomment `classpath('com.google.gms:google-services:4.3.15')` in the top level of the example app's `build.gradle` file.

 5. Sync the gradle project.

 6. Replace `YOUR_SERVER_ADDRESS` in the `PullController.ts` file.
 If you're using the example notification server, it should be something like `YOURIPADDRESS:8080` since the Android emulator takes over localhost.

-7. Change the quickstart app's environment to `production` in both places in `AuthView.tsx`.
+7. Change the example app's environment to `production` in both places in `AuthView.tsx`.

 8. Replace `YOUR_FIREBASE_SENDER_ID` in the `PullController.ts` with your sender ID from Firebase.